tatianaacostag/DevelopersDoc_site/content/es/docs/Integrations/SDK integration/Payments-SDK-Chile.md

 * You must redirect the payer to the Klap webpage (fka as Multicaja) to let them perform the cash payment.
 This URL is found in the `BANK_URL` parameter in the response.

 ### Llamado del método
-Los siguientes ejemplos muestra cómo llamar los métodos para esta transacción de acuerdo con el lenguaje de programación..
+Los siguientes ejemplos muestra cómo llamar los métodos para esta transacción de acuerdo con el lenguaje de programación.

 Map<String, String> parameters = new HashMap<String, String>();